Inexact cuts in SDDP applied to multistage stochastic nondifferentiable problems: ISDDP algorithm for nondifferentiable problems

 \begin{remark} ISDDP algorithm given above applies both to differentiable and nondifferentiable problems.
 In the differentiable case (when all functions $f_t(\cdot,\cdot,\xi_{t j})$ and $g_{t i}(\cdot,\cdot,\xi_{t j})$ are differentiable), compared to ISDDP introduced in \cite{guigues2016isddp}, the variant of ISDDP given above does not need to solve an additional optimization problem to obtain the intercept of the cut.
 However, all subproblems solved in the forward and backward passes have additional variables and constraints; the number of additional variables and constraints being the size of $x_{t-1}$ for stage $t$. \end{remark}

-When objective functions $f_t(\cdot,\cdot,\xi_{t j})$ have Fenchel-type representations (which is the case of all ``well structured'' convex functions), we can also derive another variant of ISDDP that combines SDDP with the inexact cuts given in Section \ref{sec:icut2}.
-For instance, assuming to alleviate notation that $f_t$ is deterministic of the form $f_t(x_t, x_{t-1})$ with Fenchel-type representation
+When objective functions $f_t(\cdot,\cdot,\xi_{t j})$ have saddle point representations (which is the case of all ``well structured'' convex functions), we can also derive another variant of ISDDP that combines SDDP with the inexact cuts given in Section \ref{sec:icut2}.
+For instance, assuming to alleviate notation that $f_t$ is deterministic of the form $f_t(x_t, x_{t-1})$ with saddle point representation

 setting